SakshiGattani/Amazon-Clone-Website/README.md

 ---

-Feel free to delve into the project, customize it, and learn from it.
-If you have any questions or need assistance, don't hesitate to reach out.
+Feel free to explore and expand upon this Amazon Clone Website project.
+Should you have any questions or need assistance, don't hesitate to reach out.
 Happy coding!